MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nn-mfidl-imfcameraconfigurationmanager.md

     wil::com_ptr_nothrow<IMFCameraControlDefaultsCollection>    configCollection;

     /// Don't check for nullptr out param, if the caller sets the
-    /// wrong parameters, we ant to crash immediately.
+    /// wrong parameters, we want to crash immediately.
     *ppConfig = nullptr;

     RETURN_IF_FAILED(CoCreateInstance(CLSID_CameraConfigurationManager,